d11wtq/gentoo-packer/README.md

 ## What's installed?

-Short answer, nothing that's not in the stage3 + grub + gentoo-sources.

-In reality, the following things are also installed for Vagrant to work:
+Short answer, nothing that's not in the stage3, with the exception of the following things that are needed for Vagrant to work:

   - app-emulation/virtualbox-guest-additions
   - net-fs/nfs-utils